kevinakasam/KlackEnder-Probe/README.md

 [probe]
 pin: ^YOUR_PIN #Change to where you plug your probe in, endstop or probe pin pulled high (^)
-z_offset: 0 #Measure per your specific setup
+z_offset: 0 #Measure per your specific setup.
+Klipper will NOT save this value if this in not located in printer.cfg
 x_offset: 4 # negative = left of the nozzle
 y_offset: 21 # negative = in front of of the nozzle
 speed: 5.0